electrumpayments/prepaidutility-service-interface/src/docs/devguide/hugo/site/content/transaction-flows.md

 ![Unsuccessful token purchase - Reversal not supported](/images/sequence_unsuccessful-purchase-reversal-not-supported.png "Unsuccessful token purchase - Reversal not supported")

 ### Request timeout, followed by retry
 Should the transaction time out before a response to a purchase request is received, the recommended approach is to retry the original purchase request via the [retryPurchaseRequest](/specification/operations/#retrypurchaserequest) operation.
-This will resend the original request embedded in a [PurchaseRequestRetry](/specification/definitions/#purchaserequestretry) message.
+This consumes a [PurchaseRequest](/specification/definitions/#purchaserequest) message which is linked to the original request by the original purchaseId specified in the resource path.
 The expected response will contain a [PurchaseResponse](/specification/definitions/#purchaseresponse) body.
 It is possible to submit multiple retries for the same transaction until a response is received.

 ![Purchase request timeout with retry](/images/sequence_purchase-timeout-retry.png "Purchase request timeout with retry")